SoftwareAG/c8y-docs/src/render/guides/edge/overview.html.md

 layout: standalone
 ---

->This documentation is related to Cumulocity Edge 9.0 which is currently a beta version.
+>**Important**: This documentation is related to Cumulocity Edge 9.0.
+Software and documentation both are currently in beta status.

 ### Documentation